-Chinese Premier says Hong Kong not yet out of its 'dilemma'
+Chinese Premier says Hong Kong not yet out of protest 'dilemma'

 Late on Sunday, groups of masked youths - angered by what they see as Chinese meddling in freedoms promised to Hong Kong when the former British colony returned to Chinese rule in 1997 - blocked roads around Mong Kok district, prompting police to fire multiple rounds of tear gas and baton charge crowds.

-Fires were lit and traffic lights smashed, while one student reporter for Baptist University was hit in the face by a police projectile and had to be hospitalized, local television footage showed.

-Small bands of protesters marched through several malls, blocking entrances, smashing glass, and chanting slogans including “fight for freedom”.
-Many shops in affected malls closed early after battalions of riot police stormed in, pepper spraying crowds and making multiple arrests.

-Despite the protesters’ demands and anti-China rhetoric, China maintains it is committed to the “one country, two systems” formula granting Hong Kong a large degree of autonomy and freedoms denied other cities in the mainland.
+Despite the protesters’ demands and anti-China rhetoric, China maintains it is committed to the “one country, two systems” formula granting Hong Kong a large degree of autonomy and liberties, such as freedom of the press, denied in other cities in the mainland.

+Press freedom in Hong Kong has come under an accelerating squeeze despite China’s pledges to maintain an open society, the Committee to Protect Journalists said in a report on Monday.

+Large media properties have come under mainland Chinese ownership or influence, while targeted violence has underscored potential dangers for journalists who challenge China’s wishes, the report said.

+While the number of protests has lessened in recent weeks from demonstrations nearly every day, the movement still enjoys broad backing, with families with children and retirees still coming out in support.

+Protesters have called on the government to address their demands which include an independent inquiry into police behavior and the implementation of universal suffrage.

-Writing by James Pomfret and Farah Master; Editing by Lincoln Feast.
+Reporting by Marius Zaharia, Noah Sin and Donny Kwok; Writing by James Pomfret and Farah Master; Editing by Lincoln Feast